 - Dearborn students.
 Update your legal name by submitting a name change request to the Office of Registration & Records on the Dearborn campus.

 - Flint students.
-Use the Flint Registrar's Address and Name Change Form to request a change to your legal name.
+Use the Flint Registrar's Personal Information Update Form to request a change to your legal name.

 - Alumni.
 Update your name and other information about you in your alumni profile by making changes on the Alumni Association's Alumni & Friends Profile Update page.